BMO Capital Markets lifts Nielsen Holdings plc [NLSN] price estimate. Who else is bullish?

 Trading performance analysis for NLSN stock

-Nielsen Holdings plc [NLSN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.04.
-With this latest performance, NLSN shares gained by 1.65% in over the last four-week period, additionally plugging by 29.79% over the last 6 months – not to mention a drop of 0.00% in the past year of trading.
+Nielsen Holdings plc [NLSN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.53.
+With this latest performance, NLSN shares dropped by -3.04% in over the last four-week period, additionally plugging by 20.52% over the last 6 months – not to mention a drop of -0.61% in the past year of trading.

 Nielsen Holdings plc [NLSN]: A deeper dive into fundamental analysis